 - effect on outcomes by complexity factors, including experience of trauma and parent health

-- outcomes in relation to 'needs-based' groupings, as set out in the organisation's work on the THRIVE Framework
+- outcomes in relation to 'needs-based' groupings, as set out in the organisation's work on the THRIVE Framework (accessible summary)

 - sources of variation in symptom change over time using session-by-session data.